USS Cowpens (CG-63): Command history

 On 10 February 2012, Cowpens' commanding officer, Captain Robert G. Marin, was relieved of command for inappropriate personal behavior after he had an adulterous affair with a fellow captain's wife.
 Captain Paul Lyons, deputy commander Destroyer Squadron 15, temporarily assumed command.

-On 10 June 2014, the commanding officer of Cowpens, Captain Gregory Gombert, was relieved of command for poor performance in a number of inspections.
+On 10 June 2014, the commanding officer of Cowpens, Captain Gregory Gombert, was relieved of command for poor performance in many inspections.
 Capt.
-Robert B. Chadwick II, temporarily assumed command on that date.
+Robert B. Chadwick II temporarily assumed command on that date.
 Based on an official report, the Navy Times reported that Gombert took ill midway through the deployment and rarely left his quarters for nearly three months of the cruise.
 The report concluded Gombert had exaggerated the extent of his illness.
-It also noted accusations of an unduly familiar relationship between Gombert and a female Lieutenant Commander who was Chief Engineer, acting Executive Officer and filling in for Gombert during his illness.
-The Command Master Chief was also relieved at that time since he did not report the problems to higher authorities.
-At Admiral's non-judicial punishment in July 2014, Gombert was found guilty of five counts failure to obey lawful orders and one count conduct unbecoming an officer.
-The Chief Engineer was found guilty of two counts failure to obey lawful orders and one of conduct unbecoming an officer.
-The Command Master Chief was found guilty of two counts failure to obey lawful orders.
+It also noted accusations of an unduly familiar relationship between Gombert and a female Lieutenant Commander who was Chief Engineer, acting Executive Officer, and filling in for Gombert during his illness.
+The Command Master Chief was also relieved since he did not report the problems to higher authorities.
+At Admiral's non-judicial punishment in July 2014, Gombert was found guilty of five counts of failure to obey lawful orders and one count of conduct unbecoming an officer.
+The Chief Engineer was found guilty of two counts of failure to obey lawful orders and one of conduct unbecoming an officer.
+The Command Master Chief was found guilty of two counts of failure to obey lawful orders.
 Gombert was the third commanding officer of Cowpens to be fired since 2010.

-In September 2014, Cowpens second-in-command, executive officer, was fired after he was found guilty at Admiral's non-judicial punishment of drunken or reckless operation of a vehicle and conduct unbecoming an officer.
+In September 2014, Cowpens second-in-command, executive officer, was fired after being found guilty of Admiral's non-judicial punishment of drunken or reckless vehicle operation and conduct unbecoming an officer.
 He was the fourth member of Cowpens leadership team to be removed in 2014.

 Awards

-According to the US Navy unit awards web site, Cowpens and her crew received the following awards:
+According to the US Navy unit awards website, Cowpens and her crew received the following awards: